-- 4.1 Horizons Specialist Academy Trust contributes to inter-agency working as part of its statutory duty. - 4.2 Horizons Specialist Academy Trust is aware of their expectations to fully support the new system of three safeguarding partners. - 4.3 Horizons Specialist Academy Trust will work with CSCS, the police, health services and other services to protect the welfare of its pupils, through the early help process and by contributing to inter-agency plans to provide additional support. - 4.4 Where a need for assessment is identified, Horizons Specialist Academy Trust will allow access for CSCS from the host LA and, where appropriate, a placing LA, for that LA to conduct (or consider whether to conduct) a section 17 or 47 assessment.

-- 4.5 Horizons Specialist Academy Trust recognises the importance of proactive information sharing between professionals and local agencies in order to effectively meet pupils' needs and identify any need for early help. - 4.6 Considering 4.3, staff members are aware that whilst the GDPR and the Data Protection Act 2018 place a duty on schools to process personal information fairly and lawfully, they also allow for information to be stored and shared for safeguarding purposes data protection regulations do not act as a barrier to sharing information where failure to do so would result in the pupil being placed at risk of harm. - 4.7 Staff members will ensure that fear of sharing information does not stand in the way of their responsibility to promote the welfare and safety of pupils. - 4.8 If staff members are in doubt about sharing information, they will speak to the DSL or deputy DSL. - 4.9 Horizons Specialist Academy Trust also recognises the particular importance of interagency working in identifying and preventing child sexual exploitation (CSE).
+- 4.1 Horizons Specialist Academy Trust contributes to inter-agency working as part of its statutory duty. - 4.2 Horizons Specialist Academy Trust is aware of their expectations to fully support the system of three safeguarding partners. - 4.3 Horizons Specialist Academy Trust will work with CSCS, the police, health services and other services to protect the welfare of its pupils, through the early help process and by contributing to inter-agency plans to provide additional support. - 4.4 Where a need for assessment is identified, Horizons Specialist Academy Trust will allow access for CSCS from the host LA and, where appropriate, a placing LA, for that LA to conduct (or consider whether to conduct) a section 17 or 47 assessment. - 4.5 Horizons Specialist Academy Trust recognises the importance of proactive information sharing between professionals and local agencies in order to effectively meet pupils' needs and identify any need for early help. - 4.6 At Horizons Specialist Academy Trust, we recognise that when a child has a social worker, it is an indicator that the child may be more at risk than most pupils.
+This may mean that they are more vulnerable to further harm, as well as facing educational barriers to attendance, learning, behaviour and poor mental health. - 4.7 Considering 4.3, staff members are aware that whilst the GDPR and the Data Protection Act 2018 place a duty on schools to process personal information fairly and lawfully, they also allow for information to be stored and shared for safeguarding purposes data protection regulations do not act as a barrier to sharing information where failure to do so would result in the pupil being placed at risk of harm. - 4.8 Staff members will ensure that fear of sharing information does not stand in the way of their responsibility to promote the welfare and safety of pupils. - 4.9 If staff members are in doubt about sharing information, they will speak to the DSL or deputy DSL. - 4.10 Horizons Specialist Academy Trust also recognises the particular importance of interagency working in identifying and preventing child sexual exploitation (CSE).